 Universal Analytics will be retired on July 1st, 2023.
 For those who’ve held off upgrading to GA4, time is nearly up.

-If you’re like most websites and are still using a UA property, no new data is collected after the July 1 st deadline, and your existing historical data will only be available for six months.
+If you’re like most websites and are still using a UA property, no new data is collected after the July 1 st deadline, and your existing historical data will be accessible for one year.
+(Updated April 27 2023 – when Google had originally stated six months).

 That information will likely no longer be accessible beginning in 2024, and you’ll need to export your Universal Analytics data.
 Google hasn’t yet made it easy to export this data (unless you know how to use BigQuery).